Scrum in Software Testing

 - Daily Scrum: It is hosted by scrum master, it last about 15 minutes.
-During Daily Scrum, the members will discuss the work completed previous day, the planned work for the next day and issues faced during sprint.
+During Daily Scrum, the members will discuss the work completed the previous day, the planned work for the next day and issues faced during a sprint.
 During daily stand-up meeting team progress is tracked.

-- Sprint Review/ Retrospective: It is also hosted by scrum master, it last about 2-4 hours and discuss what team has accomplished in the last sprint and what lessons were learned.
+- Sprint Review/ Retrospective: It is also hosted by scrum master, it last about 2-4 hours and discuss what the team has accomplished in the last sprint and what lessons were learned.

 Role of Tester in Scrum

-There is no active role of Tester in Scrum Process.
-Usually, testing is carried out by developer with Unit Test.
+There is no active role of Tester in the Scrum Process.
+Usually, testing is carried out by a developer with Unit Test.
 While product owner is also frequently involved in the testing process during each sprint.
 Some Scrum projects do have dedicated test teams depending on the nature & complexity of the project.